Update: Peyton Watson committed to UCLA basketball on July 27.

 Since the end of the 2019-2020 California high school basketball season, I’ve been looking at top Southern California boys basketball prospects from an NBA scouting perspective.
 Up next is one of the biggest risers of the 2019-2020 season, Long Beach Poly junior Peyton Watson.

-Watson is a 5-star recruit who is being recruited by Gonzaga, Arizona, Texas Tech, Virginia, Oregon and many other schools.
+Watson is a 5-star recruit who was being recruited by UCLA, Gonzaga, Arizona, Texas Tech, Virginia, Oregon and many other schools.
 The most recent school to show interest in the 6-foot-7 wing?
 Kentucky.

 LEAD GUARD SKILLS WITH FRONTCOURT SIZE